ashishacharya123/PKMS/ARCHITECTURAL_RULES.md

 - [ ] No `user_uuid` or `user_id` field references
 - [ ] Imports are from correct model files
 - [ ] No Unicode characters in code
+- [ ] Variable names are descriptive and intuitive
 - [ ] Input sanitization applied
 - [ ] Ownership verification present
 - [ ] File path validation implemented